ys2542/Graphics-Game-Tetris/README.md

 1. Make a new directory called build.
 2. Enter cmake command in the terminal in the build directory.
-3. Enter make command in the terminal to build the exectution file.
+3. Enter make command in the terminal to build the execution file.

 Button R: start and restart